-You might think that parents would be opened to natural remedies to help their sick children, but with divergent information and fear of side effects, sometimes the easiest thing to do is stick to what the health care community knows best: traditional drug prescriptions.
+You might think that parents would be open to natural remedies to help their sick children, but with divergent information and fear of side effects, sometimes the easiest thing to do is stick to what the health care community knows best: traditional drug prescriptions.
 But with new information emerging about natural remedies for anxiety, depression, and even sleep issues, parents are taking note of their other options.
 Medical cannabis, for example, was thought to be taboo until just a few short years ago, and now, parents are opening up to the idea that medical cannabis might be able to help their children who suffer from chronic pain, anxiety, and sleeplessness.
 With the jury still out on much of what is known about medical cannabis amongst the general public, we thought it was a good idea to run down the facts about how cannabis impacts children and can help their health overall.

 Quality Over Quantity